cuijiyao01/docker-k8s-training/kubernetes/exercise_07_helm.md

-# optional exercise: Happy Helming
+# Happy Helming
->This is an optional exercise.
-If you've already finished everything else, feel free to give it a try.

 Helm is a tool to manage complex deployments of multiple components belonging to the same application stack.
 In this exercise, you will install the helm client locally and deploy its counterpart, the tiller server, to your own namespace.
 Once this is working you will deploy your first chart.
 For futher information, visit the official docs pages (https://docs.helm.sh/)

 ## Step 0: get the helm tool
-Download $ unpack the helm client:
+Download & unpack the helm client:
 ```
 wget -O helm.tar.gz https://kubernetes-helm.storage.googleapis.com/helm-v2.7.2-linux-amd64.tar.gz
 tar -xzf helm.tar.gz
 ```
 Next locate the `helm` binary in the extracted folder and move it to a directory in your `PATH`.

-as user root or with sudo: `mv linux-amd64/helm /usr/local/bin/helm`
+Run as user root or with sudo: `mv linux-amd64/helm /usr/local/bin/helm`

 Change the permissions of the binary accordingly that also the `training` user can run it.

-as user root or with sudo: `chmod +x /usr/local/bin/helm`
+Run as user root or with sudo: `chmod +x /usr/local/bin/helm`

 ## Step 1: initialize helm
 The helm client uses the information stored in .kube/config to talk to the kubernetes cluster.
 But before you set up the tiller-server, you need to specify the namespace to be used.
 Otherwise, everyone will deploy their tiller-server into the kube-system namespace resulting in an overwrite of what was there before.